TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 As the only Knight sworn to the Kalingrad family, it is his duty to lay his life down to protect the family.
 But that duty is now in jeopardy as the only heir of the family has gone missing.

 'Dammit!', Schulga worriedly ran, following his guards through the thick and dense forest.
-Each guard carried a purple stone in their hands, emitting a straight purple light.
+Each guard carried a purple stone in their hands, emitting a strange purple light.

 'The lady's been gone for a whole day', Schulga gnashed his teeth.

 'A defenseless woman.
 I'm afraid... dammit I must hope!
 Why was I patrolling the borders when the lady woke up!?'

-Their reckless search, no doubt alarmed the resident monsters living with the desolate forest.
+Their reckless search, no doubt alarmed the resident monsters living within the desolate forest.
 But the purple stones emitted from the guard's hands carried a hue which the monsters avoided.

 "Men!", Schulga shouted, gaining the attention of the forty guards.

 "Spread out, search every leaf of any clues!", Schulga commanded.

-"But sir", a guard raised his concern.
+"B-But sir", a guard raised his concern.
 His voice, trembling.

-"If we spread out, the Warding stone will lose its efficacy..."
+"I-If we spread out, the Warding stone will lose its efficacy..."

 "Just go!
 Immediately cluster together if something feels wrong!", Schulga shouted.